Best Large Laser Engravers & Cutters

 For example, the OMTech AF4063 is significantly larger than the D1 Pro, but both achieve 0.01mm accuracy.

-However, if you have a small compact machine with an industrial-grade metal frame and compare it to a larger machine with a flimsier construction, then accuracy could be reduced.
+However, if you have a small compact machine with an industrial-grade metal frame and compare it to a larger machine with a flimsier construction, then yes, precision could be reduced.

 This is because while the Gweike Cloud has a really impressive frame, it uses a regular single beam 50W CO2 module.
 In contrast, the D1 Pro uses a more unique laser module that combines and focuses two separate beams for an ultra-fine compressed spot.